-- Do not put your phone in a place subject to excessive dust and keep the minimum required distance between the power cord and heat sources. - Unplug the power cord prior to cleaning your phone, and clean the power plug pin when it's dirty. - When using the power plug, ensure that it's firmly connected.
-If not, it may cause excessive heat or fire. - If you put your phone in a pocket or bag without covering the receptacle of the phone (power plug pin), metallic articles (such as a coin, paperclip or pen) may short-circuit the phone.
-Always cover the receptacle when not in use.
+- Do not put your phone in a place subject to excessive dust and keep the minimum required distance between the power cord and heat sources. - Unplug the power cord prior to cleaning your phone, and clean the power plug pin when it is dirty. - When using the power plug, ensure that it is firmly connected.
+If it is not, it may cause excessive heat or fire.

-- Don't short-circuit the battery.
+- If you put your phone in a pocket or bag without covering the receptacle of the phone (power plug pin), metallic articles (such as a coin, paperclip or pen) may short-circuit the phone.
+Always cover the receptacle when not in use. - Do not short-circuit the battery.
 Metallic articles such as a coin, paperclip or pen in your pocket or bag may short-circuit the + and - terminals of the battery (metal strips on the battery) upon moving.
-Short-circuit of the terminal may damage the battery and cause an explosion. - Do not disassemble or crush the battery.
-It may cause a fire.
+Short-circuit of the terminal may damage the battery and cause an explosion.